sylten/strawberry-theme/README.md

 # README

-A few themes originally inspired by Monokai and later by the colors of berries.
+A few themes inspired by Monokai the colors of berries.

 ## Strawberry theme
 Quite like Monokai but easier on the eyes.